mchong6/JoJoGAN/README.md

 to all other images.

 ## Updates
 * `2021-12-22` Added pydrive authentication to avoid download limits from gdrive!
+Fixed running on cpu on colab.

 ## How to use
 Everything to get started is in the [colab notebook](https://colab.research.google.com/github/mchong6/JoJoGAN/blob/main/stylize.ipynb).